Canon 200D vs 500D

-- Better video: Provides higher movie framerates (1080/60p vs 1080/20p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/20p).

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.